aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q2
-### ✍Understanding the Virtual DOM and its benefits in React
+### 💥 Understanding the Virtual DOM and its benefits in React

 <div align="right">